akbulutdora/akbulutdora.github.io/blog/src/1_mpbt.md

-# 1. Message passing between a client and a server
+# 1. Message passing between threads

 I am trying to implement simple message-passing channels in Rust.
 I want to share/log my learning progress.
 I think it will be fun to return to it in some months/years.